FRNINEZY/overseeneye/README.md

 # overseeneye
-shows phone numbers info.
+shows phone number info.
 Working with all country numbers